OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Links to standards:
   * See [OpenCRE](https://www.opencre.org/cre/630-573)

 * MODELACCESSCONTROL.
-Securely limit access to use the model to authorized users.
+Securely limit allowing access to use the model to authorized users.
 Purpose:  prevent attackers that are not authorized to perform attacks throug use.
 Links to standards:
   * Technical access control: 27002 Controls 5.15, 5.16, 5.18, 5.3, 8.3.
 Gap: complete coverage